Use an ATM or Cash A Check

 You will declare your major in the second semester of your sophomore year.
 Declaring a major is a key decision about your academic future at Hampden-Sydney College.
 During your freshman year, you will have the opportunity to give this question some thought.
 Keep in mind these factors that should go into that decision.
 First, select a major in an area that you enjoy.
 Second, select a major in an area in which you tend to do well.
 Hampden-Sydney is a liberal arts college where our majors are not vocational nor are they inherently career orientated.
 Thus, the criteria of interest/enjoyment and doing well are of primary importance.

-Help with this important decision is available in the Office of Academic Success (Bagby 202) and the Career Development Office (Bagby 209) and by talking with faculty members in the department you are considering for your major.
+Help with this important decision is available in the Office of Academic Success (Bagby 202) and the Career Education Office (Bagby 209) and by talking with faculty members in the department you are considering for your major.

 Get Advice on Choosing A Career

-The Career Development Office is committed to enhancing the career development of Hampden-Sydney students.
+The Career Education Office is committed to enhancing the career development of Hampden-Sydney students.
 As an integral part of the student's life at Hampden-Sydney, the CDO assists students in formulating their planning for employment or graduate school.

 Get A Job On Campus